Do you need to raise money for a new ministry initiative or to cover a big expense?

 - 80% of attendees give less than $10 per week.

-Traditional campaigns focus on funding the project(s), and that is one of the reasons this approach works so well.
+Traditional capital campaigns focus on funding the project(s), and that is why this approach works so well.
 However, the limitation of traditional campaigns is that they don’t boost overall giving significantly—if at all.
 Additionally, the traditional approach doesn’t onboard new givers well.

 In (traditional) campaigns, your congregation typically experiences some ambiguity: Give “over and above” what?